2. INFORMATION TECHNOLOGY (IT) STATISTICS

 |Yes, at work|

-- Data down to the Statistical Division level, in respect of farm use of IT, are available from the Agricultural Commodity Survey.
-Survey results in respect of 2000 will be available later this year.
+- Data down to the Statistical Division level, in respect of farm use of IT, is available from the Agricultural Commodity Survey.

-- The 1999-2000 Business IT use survey had a large sample size and is able to provide some regional information in respect of businesses.
+- The 1999-2000 Business IT use survey has a larger sample size than previous surveys and will be able to provide some regional information in respect of businesses.

-- As the new quarterly survey of Internet service providers (ISPs) includes all businesses, some regional data in relation to 'points of presence' are available at Statistical Division level.
+- As the new quarterly survey of Internet service providers will be a census, it is expected that some regional data in relation to 'points of presence' will be able to be produced.